 Rabbit Care From Central Animal Hospital in Scarsdale

 If you recently acquired a rabbit, you undoubtedly want to learn more about how to care for it properly so it lives a long and healthy life.
-Not all veterinary practices will service rabbits, making it important to track down an animal hospital that treats exotic animals in addition to traditional ones.
+Not all veterinary practices will service rabbits.
 Bringing your rabbit to Central Animal Hospital is an option if you live in Eastchester, Westchester, Scarsdale, Ardsley or the surrounding areas.
 Here is some information on how to care for your new pet and how our Scarsdale veterinarian can help.

 Provide A Safe Environment

 Rabbits need a spot where they can rest and play without getting injured or feeling uncomfortable.
 Many people provide a whole room for their rabbit so they are able to exercise without restraint.
 This is an option, however, most rabbits prefer to be in a location in the home where they are able to see the rest of the family from their living space.
 A rabbit hutch, puppy cage, or similar containment system works well.
 It is important to allow your rabbit to come out for some exercise for several hours a day.
 The container should also have plenty of room for your rabbit to hop around without difficulty.
 Make sure to rabbit-proof any area that your pet is going to be using so they do not become hurt as they explore.
 Get down on all fours so notice potential hazards that require removal.